 In a globally connected world, a pandemic that invades every continent hits every sector, and continues in over several years will disrupt supply, demand, and the ability of business, nonprofits, and governments to operate.

-ICV is pleased to announce the launch of The Next Pandemic Fund which will allocate donated capital to innovative research dedicated to antimicrobial resistance (AMR), Methicillin-resistant Staphylococcus aureus (MRSA), and influenza.
+ICV is pleased to present The Next Pandemic Fund which will allocate donated capital to innovative research dedicated to antimicrobial resistance (AMR), Methicillin-resistant Staphylococcus aureus (MRSA), and influenza.

 In a public-private partnership between Stanford Medicine and Washington University in St. Louis School of Medicine, two of the top academic medical centers in the United States and ICV, we are putting people with capital on the front lines to wipe out some of the world’s deadliest diseases.